jperkin/node-statusmon/README.md

 while running others which are much more stable at a much lower frequency, e.g. uptime, logged-in users, etc.

+## Install

+node-statusmon is now published on [npm](http://www.npmjs.org/) so it is super easy to install and run:

+    npm install statusmon
+    statusmon

+Or you can grab the latest from the repository:

+    git clone git://github.com/jperkin/node-statusmon.git

+And then either run it directly:

+    cd node-statusmon
+    ./statusmon.js

+Or install it:

+    cd node-statusmon
+    npm link
+    statusmon

+If you want a custom configuration, copy the default and pass it on the command line as the first argument, for example:

+    statusmon customconfig.js

 ## How To Write Probes

 Writing probes is hopefully very simple.
 Here's an example from `system.js` to